-Banner Health OB/Gyn Jo Ann Hawthorne, MD, of Wheatland, Wyo., says that hot flashes are normal and happen to about 60 percent of women who are going through menopause, the time of life when a woman’s menstrual periods stop as she leaves her child-bearing years.
-They are often related to changes in hormone levels.
+Pooja Shah, MD, OB/GYN at Banner Health Center, says that hot flashes are normal and happen in up to 80% of women who are going through menopause – the time of life when a woman’s menstrual periods stop as she leaves her child-bearing years.
+Hot flashes are often related to changes in hormone levels and a decrease in estrogen levels over time, especially in the menopausal transition.

 Who Gets Hot Flashes?